michaelfaulkner/xy-type-models/README.md

 # xy-type-models

-xy-type-models is an open-source Fortran/Python application that implements the event-chain and Metropolis-Hastings Monte Carlo algorithms for the simulation of two-dimensional XY-type models in statistical physics.
+xy-type-models is an open-source, hybrid Fortran-Python application that implements the event-chain and Metropolis-Hastings Monte Carlo algorithms for the simulation of two-dimensional XY-type models in statistical physics.
 Event-chain and Metropolis-Hastings simulation is available for the XY and harmonic XY (HXY) spin models.
 Metropolis-Hastings simulation is available for the Maggs lattice-field electrolyte model in the grand canonical ensemble (for particles).
 Each model is defined on a two-dimensional square lattice.